College Safe Spaces & Trigger Warnings: Are They Counterproductive?

 Similarly, females and transgender people can experience gender microaggressions.
 And this kind of subtle, often unintended, insult can also be experienced by people with disabilities, economically disadvantaged people, gay and lesbian people, and people with nonconforming gender expressions, as well as by people who practice minority religions, come from non-Western nations, or identify with other marginalized cultural groups.

 (In contrast, a macroaggression is an action or statement that openly demeans an entire group of marginalized people on a larger scale.
 One example would be a political leader publicly implying that Latino immigrants can't be trusted.)

 There are three main types of microaggressions:

 - Microinsults are statements, actions, or environmental cues that subtly communicate animosity or a lack of compassion.
-A microinsult is unintentional, but it makes a person wonder whether he or she is being demeaned.
+A microinsult is unintentional, but it makes a person wonder whether they are being demeaned.

 - Microinvalidations are interactions that convey the sense that someone's feelings, thoughts, or experiences don't matter.
 A microinvalidation is also unintentional, but it is experienced as a subtle exclusion or denial of a person's importance or legitimacy.